 Oral B

 Procter & Gamble has many brands that, like their parent company, use logos with a predominantly blue color.
 An example is the world-famous Oral-B brand of oral hygiene products.
 The designers placed its name inside a rectangular oval, stretched horizontally and rounded on both sides.
 The white lettering on a blue base looks like the result of using negative space when the shape of objects is “cut” inside the image.
 The font is also unusual: the logo designers chose Neue Haas Grotesk Black Italic bold italic but reduced the distance between letters by joining “r” and “a” together.
-They also brought the hyphen closer to the “B” so that it became an extension of the glyph.
+They also brought the hyphen closer to the “B” to become an extension of the glyph.

 Philips

-This Dutch company used to produce home appliances and electronics, but now it is involved in medical technology.
+This Dutch company used to produce home appliances and electronics but is now involved in medical technology.
 Therefore, the soothing color of the Philips logo corresponds to its field of activity.
 After all, blue and white colors are part of the medical palette.
 They inspire confidence, carefreeness, stability, and reliability.
 The emblem consists of the name, typed grotesque.
 The font is bold, uppercase, geometric, and businesslike, which indicates the seriousness of the corporation.
 It lacks smooth lines, and the glyphs resemble vertically oriented rectangles.
 The exception is the letter “S,” which has a rounding.
 Like the “L,” it has diagonal cuts at the ends.

 Dell